UntitledModGame/umg-mods/effects/planning.md

 Could it be possible to reduce the coupling between `EffectHandler` and `effect`/`passive` entities to zero?

-Similar to how `usables` was de-coupled from the `Inventory`...?
+Similar to how `holdables` was de-coupled from the `Inventory`...?

 ^^^ If this is too difficult, dont do it.
 But PLEASE.
-At least try to do it this way. take the `usables` and `Inventory` de-coupling as the golden example.
+At least try to do it this way. take the `holdables` and `Inventory` de-coupling as the golden example.